Maria Andreyeva (actress): Early career

 After Zhelyabuzhsky received a new post, the family moved to Tiflis, where she had success as an actress.
 They next moved to Moscow, where Andreyeva worked with Konstantin Stanislavski at the Moscow Art Theatre.
 She made her Moscow debut on 15 December 1894.
 She enjoyed great success.

 Andreyeva took an interest in Marxist literature and she secretly joined the Russian Social Democratic Labour Party.
 In 1902, she decided to leave acting.
 In 1900, she met Maxim Gorky in Sevastopol the first time.
 In 1903 she became his common-law wife.

 Gorky and Andreyeva left Russia in 1906 and traveled around the United States, and then settled in Capri, Italy.
 While in Capri, Gorky was involved in the Vpered group but Andreyeva fell out with Anna Aleksandrovna Lunacharskaya, wife of Anatoly Lunacharsky and sister of Alexander Bogdanov.

 Career in theatrical administration

 Already by 1914, she was active in attempts to promote classical theatre to the masses.
 Only after the October Revolution did these endeavours bear fruits.
 Between 1918 and 1921, she was Commissar of Theaters and Public Shows in Petrograd.
 She was instrumental in the establishment of the Bolshoi Drama Theater, which opened in 1919.
 In January that year, Anatoly Lunacharsky nominated her as his deputy in his role of head of art section of the Narkompros in Petrograd.
 The Petrograd Soviet refused to confirm her nomination, but Vladimir Lenin intervened in her favor and the appointment went ahead.

-In 1920, Lunacharsky offered her the position of head of TEO, the theatre department of Narkompros, in Moscow, but she refused.
+In 1920, Lunacharsky offered her the position of head of TEO, the theatre department of Narkompros, in Moscow, but she refused due to personal reasons.